SavorOne Rewards from Capital One Credit Card Review

 It offers simple rewards and a solid rate and doesn’t come with an annual fee, meaning that anyone can take advantage of its benefits.

-It’s also a solid card for people who only want to keep one or two cards in their wallet thanks to its 2% cash back on groceries and a variety of perks, including extended warranty and fraud protection.
+It’s also a solid card for people who only want to keep one or two cards in their wallet thanks to plenty of cash back at grocery stores and a variety of perks, including extended warranty and fraud protection.

 If you don’t go out to restaurants or shows frequently or want to earn travel rewards, there are better cards on the market.